 1. Purpose and Background Information

-The Accessibility for Ontarians with Disabilities Act, 2005 (‘the AODA’) is a Provincial Act with the purpose of developing, implementing and mandating accessibility standards in order to achieve accessibility for persons with disabilities, with respect to goods, services, facilities, accommodation, employment, buildings, structures and premises.
+The Accessibility for Ontarians with Disabilities Act, 2005 (‘the AODA’) is a Provincial Act with the purpose of developing, implementing, and mandating accessibility standards in order to achieve accessibility for persons with disabilities, with respect to goods, services, facilities, accommodation, employment, buildings, structures, and premises.
 Under the AODA, Ontario Regulation 429/07, entitled “Accessibility Standards for Customer Service” (‘the Regulation’), came into force on January 1, 2008.
-The Regulation establishes accessibility standards specific to customer service for public sector organizations and other persons or organizations that provide goods and services to members of the public or third party parties.
-Effective January 1, 2012 all business with 1 or more employees must meet the requirements of the Regulation.
+The Regulation establishes accessibility standards specific to customer service for public sector organizations and other persons or organizations that provide goods and services to members of the public or third-party parties.
+Effective January 1, 2012, all businesses with 1 or more employees must meet the requirements of the Regulation.

 The objective of this policy is to identify what the equal treatment provisions of the Ontario Human Rights Code, through the AODA and the Regulation, require as a minimum legal standard in program design and service delivery to persons with disabilities and addresses the following: